Dear reader of ADxS.org, please excuse the disruption.

 4.2.6.
 SSRIs do not improve ADHD symptoms

-In a complex double-blind study with the serotonergic antidepressant vortioxetine, no improvement in ADHD symptoms was observed after 6 weeks compared to placebo.42
+In an elaborate double-blind study with the serotonergic antidepressant vortioxetine, no improvement in ADHD symptoms was found after 6 weeks compared to placebo.42

 The updated European consensus on the diagnosis and treatment of ADHD in adults consistently concludes that SSRIs have no effective effect on ADHD.43

-We are aware of reports from a number of ADHD sufferers who have taken SSRIs.
+We know of several reports of people with ADHD who have taken SSRIs.
 None of them showed a positive effect on ADHD.
 Overall negative effects were frequently mentioned.

 Particularly disadvantageous are the duration of several weeks until any (antidepressant) effect occurs and, even more so, the sometimes considerable dosing side effects, some of which require very slow dosing (especially with venlaflaxine).